 API Rate Limiting and Throttling

-, orTraefik
+, andmonitoring

 Backpressure Mechanism: For high-traffic APIs, implement backpressure strategies (like retry with exponential backoff) to prevent overloading your database.